447327642/Note-2.0/CS/Web/flask-guide.md

 A thread is the smallest sequence of instruction that can be managed independently.
 It is common for a process to have multiple active threads, sometimes sharing resources auch as memory or file handles.
 Multithreaded web servers tart a pool of threads and select a thread from the pool to handle each incoming request.

+---

+By default, user sessions are stored in client-side cookies that are cryptographically signed using the configured SECRET_KEY.
+Any tampering with the cookie content would render the signature invalid, thus invalidating the session.

 ### The request-Response Cycle

 To avoid cluttering view function with lots of arguments that amy or may not be needed, Flask uses `contexts` to  temporarily make certain objects globally accessible.
 Contexts enable Flask to make certain variables globally accessible to a thread without interfering with the other threads.